ryoppippi/talks/2024-11-23/slides.md

 ## for inviting me!

 <!--
-At first, I'd like to thank the organisers and sponsors for having me here today.
+At first, I'd like to thank the organisers and sponsors, and of course, you for inviting me to speak at VimConf 2024.
+I'm here because of you, and I'm really excited to be here.
+Thank you so much!
 -->

 ---